navjotsingh151/stock-pattern/README.md

 **SELL**

-If the portfolio value reaches or exceeds `Y%` of its book cost (default 110%), sell 50% of the current position.
+If the portfolio value reaches or exceeds `Y%` of its book cost (default 110%), sell `floor(50% of the current position)` as whole shares.
+No SELL occurs if this would result in zero shares being sold.

 ## Portfolio Calculations